 - Pelts properly removed from the animal in a single piece, cleaned with no traces of biological fluids, dried and salted prior to submission to Council;

 The claim form is required to be completed with the Pest Management Officer.

 More information is available in the Fox and Wild Dog Bounty Policy on Council's Policies web page.

 Wild Dog Assistance Policy

-Council provides financial support, 33% of the costs, to landholders towards the baiting or trapping of wild dogs.
+Council provides financial support, 33% of the costs, to landholders towards the trapping of wild dogs.
 The maximum Council will pay is $500 per year.

 To be eligible for assistance the landholder must have a current Property Biosecurity Plan with Council and provide an invoice for the treatment.

 The claim will be verified by Council’s Pest Management Officer.